PhiphiAuThon/pin_at_home/implementation/00-project-overview.md

 By the end of this project, you should have:

 - ✅ A working Chrome/Brave extension
-- ✅ Successful Pinterest authentication
+- ✅ Seamless integration with your Pinterest session
 - ✅ Access to your private boards
 - ✅ Beautiful pin display on new tabs
 - ✅ Customizable settings